OumaimaZerouali/devs-insights/_posts/2025-05-19-saying-no-to-say-yes-to-yourself.md

 date:   2025-05-19 15:30:00 +0100
 image:  "/assets/img/say-no.png"
 ---
+> "I can’t do this... but I’m doing it anyway." — SpongeBob SquarePants

 Today, I made a decision I didn’t expect to make:
 I stepped down from being co-lead of a community I *loved* at work.